Search for accommodations early in the day as many hotels are booked or offer higher rates at night.

 Not for nothing is Lisbon known as da cidade das sete colinas – the city of seven hills.
 Fortunately this means that there are plenty of viewpoints, or miradouros, in place at various locations to take advantage of some truly breathtaking panoramas.
 One of the most rewarding is Miradouro de Santa Luzia, a pretty terrace that takes in sweeping views of Alfama and the shimmering River Tagus.
 Further along is Miradouro da Graça, positioned in front of the Igreja da Graça.
 From here, Baixa (downtown) Lisbon unfolds below to resemble an intricately embroidered quilt.
 On the other side of the Baixa, in Bairro Alto, is Miradouro de São Pedro de Alcântara.
 This is arguably the most picturesque viewpoint and affords a draw-dropping canvas.

 Lisbon lets its hair down in June when the whole capital celebrates the annual Festa de Santo António (St Anthony Festival).
 This is the city’s biggest and brightest street party, when thousands of locals parade in colourful costume down Avenida da Liberdade in honour of their favourite saint.
 The revelry continues into the night, with the Alfama and Castelo districts the main focus of festivities.
-The three-day Optimus Alive music festival in July is always eagerly anticipated (Coldplay and Foo Fighters are previous acts) while the multi-faceted Festival dos Oceanos (Oceans’ Festival) during the first two weeks of August is absolutely free.
+The three-day Nos Alive music festival in July is always eagerly anticipated (Coldplay and Foo Fighters are previous acts) as is the Super Bock Super Rock concert programme, which takes place in Parque das Nações, also in July.

 One of the great surprises for visitors eating in Lisbon is how inexpensive the food is.
 The prato do dia – dish of the day – options are among the cheapest in Europe!
 As befitting a seafaring nation, fresh fish and seafood choices figure prominently in many restaurants: bacalhau (cod) is a delicious staple.
 For hearty provincial fare seek out the traditional tascas tucked away in the city’s backstreets.
 For more sophisticated palates Lisbon’s gourmet hotspots offer a truly international flavour, with Mediterranean gastronomy particularly well represented.
 Exotic cuisine from Brazil, Mozambique and other ex-colonies add spice up an already colourful ethnic menu.
 Indian restaurants abound, and some of the city’s sushi bars have garnered celebrity status.